Monteagudo, Bolivia: Infrastructure

 To the west, Monteagudo is connected with the capital of Sucre by the inner-Bolivian highway Ruta 6.
 As less than one third of the road is paved, coaches take eight hours for the distance of 326 km in dry weather, while in rainy weather the outcome of the journey is uncalculable.

 To the north-east, Monteagudo is connected with Santa Cruz, the capital of the neighboring Santa Cruz Department.
 The unpaved Ruta 6 goes east to Ipati (104 km) and connects the town with highway Ruta 9, which leads north to Santa Cruz over another 255 km of paved road.

 Population

-The population of Monteagudo has increased strongly over the past decade, from 5,130 inhabitants (1992 census) to 7,285 (2001 census).
+The population of Monteagudo has increased over the past decade, from 5,130 inhabitants (1992 census) to 7,285 (2001 census).
 Estimations about the population figures in 2008 differ strongly, from 7,500 to 10,501 inhabitants.